Second-order models and traffic data from mobile sensors: Estimating instantaneous emission rate

-The previous numerical results reveal discernible errors for emission and fuel consumption estimations, despite that the overall time-varying trends of these quantities are captured using the proposed method.
-As commented before, these errors are in a way inevitable since the current sensing technology has insufficient sampling frequency.
-One obvious way out of this is to increase the sampling frequency of existing mobile sensors or to deploy more probe sensors in the traffic stream, which requires technological advancement and is beyond the scope of this paper.
-Instead, we propose in this section a correction factor approach for calibrating our estimation results.
+We employ a linear regression approach which finds an appropriate affine relationship between the ground-truth data and the estimated ones.
+To demonstrated the hypothesized affine relationship, we plot in Figure \ref{figlinearregression} the ground-truth value vs. the estimated value for the two cases illustrated in Figure \ref{figTogether_exp}.
+Each data point on the plane corresponds to one time interval; the x-coordinate is the estimated value, and the y-coordinate is the true value.
+It is generally expected that different sampling periods and penetration rates require different linear regression coefficients.
+In fact, the best fit in the two cases are:

-We employ a linear regression approach that finds an appropriate affine relationship between the ground truth value and the estimated value.
-To show the validity of the proposed affine relationship, we plot in Figure \ref{figlinearregression} the ground-truth value versus the estimated value on the same plane.
-Each data point on the plane corresponds to a time instance; the x-coordinate is the estimated value, and the y-coordinate is the true value, both at the same instance of time.
+Indeed, the $N=30$ case underestimate emission rates more than the $N=10$ case, and thus has a larger $1^{st}$-order coefficient.

-We denote by $r_{gt}$ the ground truth quantity, and by $r_{est}$ the estimated one.
-The linear regression model assumes that $r_{gt} = \beta_0+\beta_1 r_{est}$ where $\beta_0,\,\beta_1\in \mathbb{R}$.
-Data utilized for such linear regression is treated as training data.
-To be assured of the validity and robustness of the proposed affine adjustment, we employ a $k$-fold cross validation to be discussed below.
+We denote by $r^{HC}_{true}$ the ground truth emission rate, and by $r^{HC}_{est}$ the estimated one.
+The linear model assumes that $r^{HC}_{true} = \beta_0+\beta_1 r^{HC}_{est}$ where $\beta_0,\,\beta_1\in \mathbb{R}$.
+Applying the affine adjustment \eqref{correctionfactor1} and \eqref{correctionfactor2} yields the improved estimation depicted in Figure \ref{figTogetherfitted}.
+To rigorously justify the validity and robustness of the proposed correction factor approach, we employ a $k$-fold cross validation discussed below.